alex/tls-stats/README.rst

 The goal as that by collecting data on people's actual usage, they will be better informed about which websites to complain to because they don't value our privacy.

+At present this is not available in the Chrome Store, you have to clone this repo, enable developer mode, and install it yourself.